-The Ontario Energy Board regulates residential pricing for power generated from Ontario Power Generation's ("OPG") nuclear and large hydroelectric generation assets and sets annual revenue limits with respect to OPG's coal and smaller hydroelectric generation.
+The Ontario Energy Board regulates Ontario's energy sector through licensing, development and enforcement of rules and standards, and rate regulation of the Crown utility Ontario Power Generation ("OPG").
 The Independent Electricity System Operator ("IESO"), into which the Ontario Power Authority was merged in January 2015, addresses system planning and security of supply in Ontario by reviewing demand and resource reliability forecasts, facilitating supply source investment and diversification, and promoting conservation.